digideskio/Server-Recommended-Libraries/README.md

     1. Are you not the only one who has access to this server?
     2. Keep a copy of AWS vm keypair (ec2) with PM at least
     3. Open necessary ports only (22, 80)
+    4. Install new relic and air brake
+    5. Keep your database port inaccessible if you install database locally

 ##### Heroku
     1. Ownership of app (heroku) should belong to company’s account